ccPMC-HOTLINK

 • Software Interface

 • Channelized design with repeating common offsets for registers in each channel.
 DMA and direct access to FIFO´s attached to HOTLink IO.
-Drivers available for Windows® and Linux or detailed hardware / memory map information in HW manual [download at the bottom of this page] for user designed drivers.
+Drivers available for Windows® , with options for Linux, VxWorks or detailed hardware / memory map information in HW manual [download at the bottom of this page] for user designed drivers.
 Reference software using the Dynamic Drivers is available.

 • Interrupts